yongkanghe/eks-k10/README.md

 vi setenv.sh
 ````

-# Choose the deployment option based on your needs
+# Choose one option based on your needs

 | Don't have an EKS cluster | Already have an EKS cluster     | Deploy everything               |
 |---------------------------|---------------------------------|---------------------------------|